Multilayer Artificial Benchmark for Community Detection (mABCD): The Model

-\subsection{The Configuration Model}
+\subsubsection{The configuration model}

-The well-known configuration model is an important ingredient of the generation process, so let us formally define it here.
 Suppose then that our goal is to create a graph on $n$ nodes with a given degree sequence $\textbf{d} = (d_i, i \in [n])$, where $\textbf{d}$ is a sequence of non-negative integers such that $m = \sum_{i \in [n]} d_i$ is even.
-We define a random multi-graph $\mathrm{CM}(\textbf{d})$ with a given degree sequence known as the \textbf{configuration model} (sometimes called the \textbf{pairing model}), which was first introduced by Bollob\'as~\cite{bollobas1980probabilistic}.
-(See~\cite{bender1978asymptotic,wormald1984generating,wormald1999models} for related models and results.)
+We define a random multi-graph $\mathrm{CM}(\textbf{d})$ with a given degree sequence known as the \textbf{configuration model} (sometimes called the \textbf{pairing model}), which was first introduced by \cite{bollobas1980probabilistic}.
+See: \cite{bender1978asymptotic,wormald1984generating,wormald1999models} for related models and results.

 We start by labelling nodes as $[n]$ and, for each $i \in [n]$, endowing node $i$ with $d_i$ half-edges.
 We then iteratively choose two unpaired half-edges uniformly at random (from the set of pairs of remaining half-edges) and pair them together to form an edge.
 We iterate until all half-edges have been paired.
 This process yields $G_n \sim \mathrm{CM}(\textbf{d})$, where $G_n$ is allowed self-loops and multi-edges and thus $G_n$ is a multi-graph.